tanupoo/lorawan_toa/README.md

 ===========

 The time on air calculator of LoRa in Python.
 This script refers to the section 4.1.1.6.
-LoRaTM Packet Structure, [SX1276/77/78/79 Datasheet][http://www.semtech.com/images/datasheet/sx1276_77_78_79.pdf].
+LoRa Packet Structure, [SX1276/77/78/79 Datasheet][http://www.semtech.com/images/datasheet/sx1276_77_78_79.pdf].

 ## Usage